theeanalyst/sentiment_analysis/README.md

-# sentiment_analysis
-Sentiment analysis plays a crucial role in understanding public opinions, and leveraging powerful tools like Hugging Face Transformers allows us to build robust models.
+# Sentiment analysis plays a crucial role in understanding public opinions, and leveraging powerful tools like Hugging Face Transformers allows us to build robust models.
 In this article, we'll walk through a comprehensive sentiment analysis pipeline using various Python libraries, including Hugging Face Transformers.

 Prerequisites: Setting Up the Environment
 Before we start, we need to install the necessary Python packages.
 Run the following commands to ensure you have the required libraries: